MrBesterTester/pf-understand/docs/mojo-v2/05_simd_data_access_.md

+---
+layout: default
+title: "Chapter 5: SIMD Data Access"
+parent: "My Tutorial for Mojo v2"
+nav_order: 5
+---
-# Chapter 5: Speeding Up with SIMD - Loading and Storing Data in Chunks
+# Chapter 5: SIMD Data Access

 Welcome to Chapter 5!
 We've covered a lot about `NDBuffer`:
 *   How it uses `UnsafePointer` to find its data's starting point ([Chapter 1](01_unsafepointer__as_used_by_ndbuffer__.md)).